UBB-bibliometrics/search-strategies/pandemic.md

 ### Search string, BORA (Bergen Open Research Archive)

 This search is for looking within the archive for master theses and PhD dissertations.
 It is based on the Cristin search over.
+The translation of "ansiktsmask" (face mask) was tested, but only added irrelevant results about face masks for neonatal resuscitation (as in Web of Science) and was thus removed.

 ```
 IF